About the college

 Worcester College's library is one of its finest assets.
 The modern collection for students' use consists of 65,000 volumes.
 There is also an extensive additional collection on architectural history and its background culture and a separate law library containing books, periodicals and law reports (6,000 volumes).
 The magnificent Old Library houses collections of European importance.

 The Upper Library, which contains the modern collection intended for use by undergraduates and graduates, is open 24 hours a day.
-Wifi is available and the holdings are registered on the University’s joint online catalogue.
+The holdings are registered on the University’s joint online catalogue.
 There is a special allocation in the budget for graduates, who are encouraged to make suggestions for book purchases.
 The beautiful old reading room, with its fine view over the college grounds, is also available as a study area.

-The college has a graduate computer room equipped with 5 computer terminals and a self-service printer which can be accessed 24 hours a day.
-There is currently wifi available within the graduate building (MCR), library and other key meeting areas around college.
-College-wide wifi should be available from September 2016.
+The college has a graduate computer room and a self-service printer which can be accessed 24 hours a day.
+WiFi is available throughout the college, including in all graduate accommodation.

 Sport, music and college facilities